-As the incoming APO, ACCS you will possess many, though perhaps not all, of the following characteristics and qualifications:
+As the incoming PO, TDF, you will possess many, though perhaps not all, of the following characteristics and qualifications:

-- Strong interest in environmental and sustainable development issues, particularly related to energy challenges in developing countries and Africa specifically; experience in the nonprofit sector and/or sustainable development is preferred;
+- Strong interest in environmental and/or sustainable development issues, particularly having to do with global development finance institutions; experience in the nonprofit sector and/or development finance institutions is preferred;

-- At least five years of experience working on related issues;
+- At least seven years of experience working on related issues;

 - Strong analytical, writing, and verbal communication skills;

-- Proven desire and ability to work collaboratively and respectfully with established and emerging NGO leaders, especially local African civil society leaders;
+- Proven desire and ability to work collaboratively and respectfully with established and emerging NGO leaders;

 - Strong project, time, and budget management skills;

-- Ability and willingness to conduct frequent international and domestic travel (approximately 60 days per year);
+- Ability and willingness to conduct extensive international and domestic travel (approximately 60 days per year);

-- Bachelor’s degree required; advanced degree in related field preferred but not required.
+- Bachelor’s degree required; advanced degree in related field preferred but not required; and

-Please note that previous experience in philanthropy/grant making is not required for this position.
+Please note that previous experience in philanthropy/grantmaking would be useful but not necessary for this position.